Zubax/canface_cf1/README.md

 ### Building

-Install ARM GCC toolchain version 4.9 or newer.
+Install the ARM GCC toolchain version 6.3 or newer.
 Clone this repository, init all submodules (`git submodule update --init --recursive`), then execute the following from the repository root: